 What does “like-kind” mean – how similar do my outgoing and incoming assets have to be to qualify for a 1031 Exchange?

-In 1031 Exchange vernacular, “like-kind” is a fairly broad term.
-Any real estate property is considered like-kind to another property as long as it’s “…held for productive use in a trade or business or for investment” and is located on U.S. soil.
-For example, an Exchanger can sell an apartment building in Alaska and purchase a vacant lot in Florida and/or a warehouse in Maine.
+In 1031 Exchange vernacular, “like-kind” is a broad term.
+Any real property interest located on U.S. soil is considered like-kind to another property as long as it’s “…held for productive use in a trade or business or for investment” and is located on U.S. soil.
+For example, an Exchanger can sell an apartment building in Alaska and purchase a vacant lot in Florida and/or two warehouses in Maine.

 If I sell one property in a 1031 Exchange, can I acquire more than one replacement property with the proceeds?

-Yes, you can sell any number of properties within a 1031 Exchange and purchase the same number or a different number of properties, with complete tax deferral, as long as your expenditures are equal to or greater than your proceeds and your amount of debt is not relieved.
-For example, you could sell a building for $500,000 and buy a building for $300,000 and a parcel of vacant land for $200,000.
+Yes, you can sell any number of properties within a 1031 Exchange and purchase the same number or a different number of properties, with complete tax deferral, as long as your reinvestment total is equal to or greater than your net proceeds plus the amount of debt relieved.
+For example, you could sell a free-and-clear building for a net sale price of $500,000 and buy a building for $300,000 and a parcel of vacant land for $200,000, thereby achieving full tax-deferral.
 Any proceeds not reinvested, or debt relieved, will be considered taxable “boot” by the IRS at the conclusion of your 1031 Exchange, and taxed at the rates that would have been applicable without the Exchange.

 How involved is the 1031 Exchange Process?

-The typical 1031 Exchange, when managed properly by an experienced Qualified Intermediary (QI) such as EquipEx, adds minimal time and work for you, the Exchanger, and other parties involved.
+The typical 1031 Exchange, when managed properly by an experienced Qualified Intermediary (QI) such as ERG/EquipEx, adds minimal time and work for you, the Exchanger, and other parties involved.
 When completing your first “1031,” plan on an at least an hour or two to review and execute Exchange Agreement documents with the QI and an extra 30 minutes minimum for each sale and purchase relating to the Exchange.
-Related parties (the buyers and sellers you are transacting with, and possibly their agents) have only to receive notification of your participation in the Exchange.
+Related parties (the buyers and sellers you are transacting with, and possibly their agents) have only to receive written notification of your participation in the Exchange.
 Finally, you or your tax professional will complete an IRS form, usually Form 8824, which provides value and basis information on the properties exchanged.
-This form accompanies your federal tax return; time involved depends on the number of properties exchanged and accessibility to details (when purchased, price paid, depreciation taken, improvements made, remaining depreciable life at time of sale, etc.).
-The typical time and dollars invested are small in comparison to the financial benefits garnered!
+This form accompanies your federal tax return; time involved depends on the number of properties exchanged and accessibility to details (when purchased, price paid, depreciation taken, improvements made, etc.).
+Time and dollars invested are typically small in comparison to the financial benefits garnered!

 What is the “nanosecond” rule?

-The “nanosecond” rule is merely a collaborative opinion on the part of many tax and Section 1031 experts, which refers to how long an Exchanger needs to wait before entering into a cash out refinance, after closing on a replacement property.
-The logic behind this “rule” is that once an Exchanger owns the replacement property and refinances it, thereby incurring a repayment obligation, they are in the same position as anyone else owning property and refinancing it.
+The “nanosecond” rule is merely a collaborative opinion on the part of many tax and Section 1031 experts, which refers to how long an Exchanger needs to wait before entering into a cash-out refinance after they’ve closed on a replacement property.
+The logic behind this rule is that once an Exchanger owns the replacement property and refinances it, thereby incurring a repayment obligation, they are in the same position as anyone else owning property and refinancing it.
 Most experts caution that the Exchanger should not arrange refinancing while completing acquisition of the replacement property, nor have it pre-arranged prior to the acquisition.
 Best practice is to begin the cash out refinance process after completing the replacement property acquisition.

 The IRS issued Rev. Proc.
 2008-16 in March, 2008, which gave taxpayers (Exchangers) “Safe Harbor” guidance on what qualifies a dwelling unit as “held for productive use in a trade or business or for investment” under Section 1031.
 It states that the IRS will not challenge whether a dwelling unit qualifies for Section 1031 treatment if the following requirements are met: